govhack-science/govhack-science.github.io/contributing.md

 > Link to example page
 > Image via sponsor form
 > Your choice: www or portal?
+> What do about combined sponsors like "All of these WA govt agencies"?

 Use >>this form<<
 > Link to example page